RosettaCommons/documentation/rosetta_basics/scoring/hbonds.md

 Overview
 ========

 To use the hydrogen bond energy term there are three conceptual steps.
-First identify all the relevent bonds, second classify the hydrogen bonds based on their chemical type, environment, background hbonds etc, and then third score the hydrogen bonds.
+First, identify all the relevent bonds; second, classify the hydrogen bonds based on their chemical type, environment, background hbonds, etc.; and third, score the hydrogen bonds.

 Identification
 ==============

 The goal of the identification step is to create an HBondSet object that contains exactly the hydrogen bonds of interest.
-If it containst two many, then they will need to be filtered more later, if they contain not enough then more will need to be found later, when all that should happen in this step.
+If it contains too many, then they will need to be filtered more later; if they contain not enough then more will need to be found later, when all that should happen in this step.

 -   Create new HBondSet set to receive identified hbonds.
 Set pass in or set hbond options for hbond\_set.
 Call fill\_hbond\_set excluding unwanted hbonds to fill hbond\_set.
--   Extract a portion of an exising HBondSet such as from pose.energies().data().get( HBOND\_SET ).
+-   Extract a portion of an existing HBondSet such as from pose.energies().data().get( HBOND\_SET ).
 -   Create HBondSet by giving explicit donor acceptor residues identify\_hbonds\_1way.

 Classification